mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 **Auto Registration** process is only available on region Europe 1.
 {{% /alert %}}

-### 5.1 Option A: Deploy with Mendix Studio to the Mendix Cloud
+### 5.1 Option A: Deploy with Mendix Studio Pro to the Mendix Cloud

 Just click the Publish Button in Mendix Studio Pro.